zentri/zentriospy/README.md

 [Associated]
 ```

-The module now accepts HTTP requests from wiconnectpy.
+The module now accepts HTTP requests from zentriospy.

-## Running wiconnectpy
+## Running zentriospy

-The wiconnectpy module runs in three possible modes:
+The zentriospy module runs in three possible modes:

 * Interactive network mode
 * Class mode with raw commands
 * Class mode with structured commands

-See (WiConnect online documentation)[http://wiconnect.ack.me] for full WiConnect documentation, including a complete description of all commands and variables.
+See (ZentriOS online documentation)[http://docs.zentri.com] for full ZentriOS documentation, including a complete description of all commands and variables.

 ### Interactive Network Mode

-At a command line in the wiconnectpy working copy directory, run the command:
+At a command line in the zentriospy working copy directory, run the command:
 ```
-python wiconnectpy.py mymodule
+python zentriospy.py mymodule
 ```

-This opens an interactive console similar to a WiConnect serial terminal connection.
+This opens an interactive console similar to a ZentriOS serial terminal connection.
 Issue commands and view the responses.
 For example:

 ```
-.../wiconnectpy>python wiconnectpy.py mymodule
+.../zentriospy>python zentriospy.py mymodule
 Interactive Network Mode
 > get gp u
 !  # Description